McNeeM2018/Reflection/README.md

+# Reflection 12
+## 5/1/2018
+Today I worked on my profile project.
+I specifically made all of the seperate websites for the different tabs.
+I also started to plan out my google friday project.
+I now know what I am going to do and I will accomplish it.

 # Reflection 11
 ## 4/26/2018
 This week I learned how to use bootstrap.
 I used it to add in images and make a website look better.
 It utilized Css and html.
 I have now finally figured out my google friday project and am going to complete it.